AlexandreArthaud/.notes/languages/icelandic.md

 mér líður vel : I feel good
-viltu koma til mín klukkan 10? : can you come at my place at 10? hvar á stóllinn að vera? : where should the chair be?
+viltu koma til mín klukkan 10? : can you come at my place at 10? hvar á stóllinn að vera? : where should the chair be? tala í síma : to talk on the phone komið þið sæl : greetings <an interjection to a group of people?>
+Það vantar einn : one is missing forum við af stað : we are off hvað eruð þið mörg? : how many are you? <hvað starts the question and is connected with mörg, a form of margur>
+passið ykkur : be careful

 To sort: á Bárugötu, í Úthlíð, Tryggvagötu, á Fálkagötu 52, Akureyri, Egilstaðir, Ísafjörðurk
 ```